My wife and I recently visited the Andaz Peninsula Papagayo in Costa Rica. It is a lovely new hotel in a beautiful part of the world.

 The adult pool

 There are also beaches within easy walking distance, but we preferred the pools.
 The property is build into a hill, so its a walk to get to the beach.
 Once there, there are various items for rental.
-Anything can be checked out for an hour without charge.
+Various items can be checked out for an hour without charge.
 This include sea kayaks, snorkel equipment, and stand up paddleboards.
 I partook in both snorkeling and the SUP.
 Snorkeling was pretty boring since there wasn’t much to look at.
-The paddleboard was fun, and it was the first time I’ve ever done that.
+The paddleboard was fun, and it was the first time I’ve ever done it.

 The pools were nice and relaxing.
 The pool staff was great.
 They brought ice water and offered frequent refills.
 Usually once a day, they offered a small sample from the bar, such as sangria or some other cocktail creations.
 We had small snacks here for lunch on occasion.
 The adult pool was just a few steps from our room, so we spent most of our time there.
 We were often the only people there, but occasionally there was one other family, and maybe briefly 2 groups there.